deanblackborough/g3d-zf1-lib/library/G3d/View/README.md

 G3D view helpers

-The codehinting view helper exists to provide code insight in IDEs, add the phpDoc below to the top of your view scripts to get code insight on $this.
+The Codehinting view helper exists to provide code completion in IDEs, use the phpDoc below at the top of the view scripts to code completion for all your view helpers on $this.

+The base method from the view helper needs to be copied in to the Codehinting class, check the included examples.

-<?php /** @var $this G3D_View_Codehinting */ ?>
+<?php /** @var G3D_View_Codehinting */ $this; ?>